0LNetworkCommunity/libra-legacy-v6/README.md

 - Decimal - we needed a number type that could be used for financial math that could lead into polynomial curves etc. So we added the Rust Decimal library and some initial APIs and their corresponding native instructions.

 - VDF verification - to verify the Delay Towers proofs we added the ChiaVDF verifier to the VM.
 The prover is not needed in the VM.
-The VDF prover can accept a number of parameters (not hardcoded for 0L's use-case).
+The VDF prover can accept a number of parameters (not hardcoded for 0L's use case).
 So application builders could leverage it in their own games.

 ### Auto Pay
 The ability to create payments in the future, and regular payments as a percent of account balance or of new income.
 This was a feature requested early by the community.
-It powers a number of use-cases important at the start of a network.
+It powers a number of use cases important at the start of a network.
 Namely it is useful for anyone that wants to run a community program.
 In this case an entity or a person is seeking to accomplish a goal or a project, and is asking for donations.
 Autopay allows for set-it-and-forget-it donations to programs.
 Most people in 0L use this to send a portion of their mining rewards to programs automatically.

 Autopay can be programmed for: